VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

 One of the main and coolest features that RTS and squad-based games can offer is controlling multiple units at ones.
 But sometimes controls are not deep enough and leave the player with just a bunch of AI moving closer to the player/leader if the distance between them is too big.

 On one hand, this is not a big deal, the player will handle the problems themselves without any difficulties.
-An example for that can be iconic series of games: Half-Life.
+An example for that can be the iconic series of games: Half-Life.
 Despite having an ability to organize a squad of 4 units + a leader (Half-Life 2 and episodes), many players prefer to fight alone.
 Friendly NPCs have some sort of AI but might be chaotic and useless at times.

 ![HL2](https://user-images.githubusercontent.com/76696557/103245402-582d8b80-4960-11eb-9923-2c25362abfcd.gif)